Fish fin: Robotic fins

 The use of fins for the propulsion of aquatic animals can be remarkably effective.
 It has been calculated that some fish can achieve a propulsive efficiency greater than 90%.
-Fish can accelerate and maneuver much more effectively than boats or submarine, and produce less water disturbance and noise.
+Fish can accelerate and manoeuvre much more effectively than boats or submarine, and produce less water disturbance and noise.
 This has led to biomimetic studies of underwater robots which attempt to emulate the locomotion of aquatic animals.
 An example is the Robot Tuna built by the Institute of Field Robotics, to analyze and mathematically model thunniform motion.
 In 2005, the Sea Life London Aquarium displayed three robotic fish created by the computer science department at the University of Essex.
 The fish were designed to be autonomous, swimming around and avoiding obstacles like real fish.
 Their creator claimed that he was trying to combine "the speed of tuna, acceleration of a pike, and the navigating skills of an eel."

 The AquaPenguin, developed by Festo of Germany, copies the streamlined shape and propulsion by front flippers of penguins.
 Festo also developed AquaRay, AquaJelly and AiraCuda, respectively emulating the locomotion of manta rays, jellyfish and barracuda.

 In 2004, Hugh Herr at MIT prototyped a biomechatronic robotic fish with a living actuator by surgically transplanting muscles from frog legs to the robot and then making the robot swim by pulsing the muscle fibers with electricity.